isaacnmm/pestpolicy-hugo2XX/content/posts/termite-prevention/index.md

 and using the
 best termite killers
 .
 *In summary, termite prevention starts by reducing the wood-to-soil contract around the structures, remove the cardboard, paper, mulch, plants, wood, or lumber near the structure's foundation.
-Also, build a 4-inch termite barrier between your house and the mulch.�*
+Also, build a 4-inch termite barrier between your house and the mulch.*

 ## 4 Indoor Termite Prevention Tips
 ### 1. Seal Windows and Doors Tightly